-- A. National Accounts Vendor Program: The GC is responsible for purchasing, scheduling and coordinating all of the products and building materials listed with a Best Buy National Account Vendor, without exception or substitution, utilizing the information in specification section 00 0207 Supplier List and individual specifications sections for applicable products. - B. Products Specified by Reference Standards or by Description Only: Use any product meeting those standards or description. - C. Products Specified by Naming One or More Manufacturers: Use a product of one of the manufacturers named and meeting specifications, no options or substitutions allowed. - D. Products Specified by Naming One or More Manufacturers with a Provision for Substitutions: Submit a request for substitution for any manufacturer not named.
+- A. National Accounts Vendor Program: The GC is responsible for purchasing, scheduling and coordinating all of the products and building materials listed with a Best Buy National Account Vendor, without exception or substitution, utilizing the information and individual specifications sections for applicable products. - B. Products Specified by Reference Standards or by Description Only: Use any product meeting those standards or description. - C. Products Specified by Naming One or More Manufacturers: Use a product of one of the manufacturers named and meeting specifications, no options or substitutions allowed. - D. Products Specified by Naming One or More Manufacturers with a Provision for Substitutions: Submit a request for substitution for any manufacturer not named.